imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 ### Splitting Data & Cross Validation

+- Create the test set early as possible, even before cleaning the data
+- Be careful to not introduce any data leakage
 - When splitting the data into training and validation, the model can perform well on the 20% validation data and bad in the 80% (or vice-versa)
   - In larger validation sets, there is less randomness ("noise")
 - Cross validation makes you do experiments in different folds